glennschler/spotspec/doc/index.md

 <a name="SpotSpec+event_requests"></a>
 ### "requests" (err, [spotInstanceRequests])
-Emitted as the response to a prices request
+Emitted as the response to a describe requests 'request'

 **Kind**: event emitted by <code>[SpotSpec](#SpotSpec)</code>